ZChipman/Airline_Satisfaction_Analysis/README.md

 8. Converted categorical variables to binary, and satisfaction to binary (4-5) vs. (1-3) for our classification models.

-## Notes:
+## Current Project Status:

-I am currently revising the code, so it does not currently run properly.
+I am currently revising and cleaning the code, making it easier to read and understand.
 A working version of the original code can be found at the end of the original report.